Mass redact a wide range of documents

 How the IP address pattern works:

-- Start of the IP Address: It identifies numbers that start at a new line or follow characters indicating a break or the start of new data, such as spaces, tabs, or punctuation.
+Start of the IP Address: Identifies numbers starting at a new line or after spaces, tabs, or punctuation indicating a data break.

 -

-- Each group must range from 0 to 255, encompassing all possible valid IP address numbers.
+Each group ranges from 0 to 255, covering all valid IP numbers.

-- End of the IP Address: The pattern ensures the sequence terminates before characters that likely indicate the end of the data, or it ends at the line's end or before a space or tab.
+End of the IP Address: The pattern ensures the sequence ends before characters indicating data end or at line end or before space or tab.

 Phone Numbers:

-This pattern identifies text that resembles typical phone number formats and we support phone number formats from various international regions.
+This pattern identifies typical phone number formats, supporting formats from various international regions.

 How the phone number pattern works:

-- Starting Point: It identifies a clear start before a phone number, such as the beginning of a line or following certain punctuation or spaces.
-This ensures the pattern detected is likely a phone number and not part of other text.
+Starting Point: Identifies a clear start before a phone number, such as line start or after punctuation or spaces, ensuring detection of phone numbers, not other text.

 -

-- Ending Point: It ensures the phone number sequence ends before a punctuation mark, line break, or space, clearly distinguishing it as a phone number.
+Ending Point: Ensures the phone number ends before punctuation, line break, or space, distinguishing it clearly.

 Email Addresses: